Wedge-tailed sabrewing: Distribution and habitat

 The wedge-tailed sabrewing is found in Mexico's Yucatán Peninsula and northeastern Chiapas, Belize, and northern Guatemala.
 Most sources also include a disjunct population in Honduras in its range.
 (Note that the map includes the curve-winged sabrewing's separate and more westerly range and excludes Honduras.)
 It inhabits the interior and edges of humid evergreen and semi-deciduous forest and rainforest.
 In elevation it ranges from sea level to 1400 m.
+The wedge-tailed sabrewing is generally a year-round resident but individuals may move to lower elevations after breeding.

 Behavior

-Movement

-The wedge-tailed sabrewing is generally a year-round resident but individuals may move to lower elevations after breeding.

 Feeding

 The wedge-tailed sabrewing's foraging strategy and diet are not known in detail; most of the available information applies to the broader two- or three-subspecies models without separation.
 It consumes nectar, as do all hummingbirds, and insects like most of them.
 It forages in the low to middle strata of the forest.